Licence to Occupy Commercial Premises

 Can a licence to occupy be verbal?
 Does a licence to occupy need to be in writing?

 A verbal licence to occupy is pretty dangerous.
-For any legal relationship you need evidence in writing, in case it ends up in a dispute.
+For any legal relationship, you need evidence in writing, in case it ends up in a dispute.
 Having anything as only a verbal agreement is asking for trouble.
-However, Legalo’s template is so easy to use and good value for money, so there is really no excuse not to have a good written document in place.
+A good legal agreement in writing should:

 How do you draft a licence agreement?